 Table of Contents

 Is moving into a retirement community right for you?
-The answer depends upon many factors, including lifestyle preferences, personal health and available financial resources.
-But to fully consider the question, you should begin with a basic understanding of your options — including the option of staying put.
+The answer depends upon many factors, but to fully consider the question, you should begin with a basic understanding of your options — including the option of staying put.

 Should I Stay Home?